 However, the events leading up to the settlement represented a painful chapter in FQM's history and a global scenario that is becoming uncomfortably common: underdeveloped resource-rich countries anxious to participate in the commodities boom go out of their way to attract foreign investment with various incentives.
 The companies invest heavily in the infrastructure necessary for extraction.
 With the major investments in place, governments try to renegotiate, and if they can't, resort to threats, taxes, regulatory hurdles or direct or indirect expropriation to get what they want.
 It's called resource nationalism and it's making a lot of headlines these days.

 FQM's problems began when the DRC in 2009 revoked the company's Kolwezi tailings project after it refused to renegotiate its contract.
-By that time, FQM had spent C$765 million acquiring and developing the property.
+By that time, FQM had spent $765 million acquiring and developing the property.
 Soon after, a domestic court turned FQM's rights over to a government-owned entity.
-Another local court awarded the DRCD a C$12-billion judgment against FQM.
+Another local court awarded the DRC a $12-billion judgment against FQM.

 Given the ubiquity of Canadian resource companies abroad, it's no surprise that they are frequently exposed to resource nationalism and other forms of discrimination against foreign investors.
 With this in mind, the Canadian government has entered into 27 bilateral investment treaties (BITs) called Foreign Investment Protection and Promotion Agreements (FIPAs); twenty more are either being negotiated or explored.